-There are a number of valid reasons that most research is not reproducible.
-Rapidly developing technologies and analytical tools, novel interdisciplinary approaches, unique ecological study systems, and increasingly complex data sets and research questions hinder reproducibility, as does pressure on scientists to publish novel research quickly in high-impact journals.
+There are a number of reasons that most research is not reproducible.
+Rapidly developing technologies and analytical tools, novel interdisciplinary approaches, unique ecological study systems, and increasingly complex data sets and research questions hinder reproducibility, as does pressure on scientists to publish novel research quickly.
 This multitude of barriers can be simplified into four primary themes: (1) complexity, (2) technological change, (3) human error, and (4) concerns over intellectual property rights.
-Each of these concerns can contribute to making research less reproducible, and all are valid to some degree.
-But each of these factors can also be addressed easily via well-developed tools, protocols, and institutional norms concerning reproducible research.
+Each of these concerns can contribute to making research less reproducible and can be valid in some scenarios.
+However, each of these factors can also be addressed easily via well-developed tools, protocols, and institutional norms concerning reproducible research.

-Complexity. - Science is difficult, and scientific research requires specialized (and often proprietary) knowledge and tools that may not be available to everyone who would like to reproduce research.
-For example, analyses of genomic data require researchers to possess a vast base of knowledge about statistical methodologies and the molecular architecture of DNA, and genomic analyses are therefore difficult to reproduce for those with limited knowledge of the subject.
-Some analyses may require high-performance computing clusters that use several different programming languages and software packages, or that are designed for specific hardware configurations.
-Other analyses may be performed using proprietary software programs such as SAS statistical software (SAS Institute Inc., Cary, NC, USA) or ArcGIS (Esri, Redlands, CA, USA) that require expensive software licenses.
-Lack of knowledge, lack of institutional infrastructure, and lack of funding all make research less reproducible.
-However, these issues can be mitigated fairly easily.
-Researchers can cite primers on complex subjects or analyses to reduce knowledge barriers.
-They can also thoroughly annotate analytical code with comments explaining each step in an analysis, or provide extensive documentation on research software.
-Using open software (when possible) makes research more accessible for other researchers as well.

-Technological change. - Hardware and software both change over time, and they often change quickly.
-When old tools become obsolete, research becomes less reproducible.
-For example, reproducing research performed in 1960 using that era's computational tools would require a completely new set of tools today.
-Even research performed just a few years ago may have been conducted using software that is no longer available or is incompatible with other software that has since been updated.
-One minor update in a piece of software used in one minor analysis in an analytical workflow can render an entire project less reproducible, even if researchers follow best practices.
-However, this too can be mitigated by using established tools in reproducible research.
-Careful documentation of versions of software used in analyses is a baseline requirement that anyone can meet.
-There are also more advanced tools that can help overcome such challenges in making research reproducible, including software containers, which are described in further detail below.
+Complexity. - Science is difficult, and scientific research requires specialized (and often 126 proprietary) knowledge and tools that may not be available to everyone who would like to 127 reproduce research.
+For example, analyses of genomic data require researchers to possess a vast 128 base of knowledge about statistical methodologies and the molecular architecture of DNA, and 129 genomic analyses are therefore difficult to reproduce for those with limited knowledge of the 130 subject.
+Some analyses may require high-performance computing clusters that use several 131 different programming languages and software packages, or that are designed for specific 132 hardware configurations.
+Other analyses may be performed using proprietary software programs 133 such as SAS statistical software (SAS Institute Inc., Cary, NC, USA) or ArcGIS (Esri, Redlands, 134 CA, USA) that require expensive software licenses.
+Lack of knowledge, lack of institutional 135 infrastructure, and lack of funding all make research less reproducible.
+However, most of these 136 issues can be mitigated fairly easily.
+Researchers can cite primers on complex subjects or 137 analyses to reduce knowledge barriers.
+They can also thoroughly annotate analytical code with 138 comments explaining each step in an analysis, or provide extensive documentation on research 139 software.
+Using open software (when possible) makes research more accessible for other 140 researchers as well.
+141 require a completely new set of tools today.
+Even research performed just a few years ago may 145 have been conducted using software that is no longer available or is incompatible with other 146 software that has since been updated.
+One minor update in a piece of software used in one minor 147 analysis in an analytical workflow can render an entire project less reproducible.
+However, this 148 too can be mitigated by using established tools in reproducible research.
+Careful documentation 149 of versions of software used in analyses is a baseline requirement that anyone can meet.
+There are 150 also more advanced tools that can help overcome such challenges in making research 151 reproducible, including software containers, which are described in further detail below.
+152